ozontech/kelp/README.md

   "liveTemplates": [
     {
       "abbreviation": "dtc",
-      "text": "com.your.designsystem.DsTheme.colors.$CODE_COMPLETION$",
+      "text": "com.your.designsystem.DsTheme.colors.",
       "description": "Writes \"DsTheme.colors\""
     }
-    // see more in the comment-less json
+    // a list of useful templates is in the comment-less json ]
-  ]
 }
 ```